magpiemodel/magpiemodel.github.io/_tutorials/t07_startScript.md

 This tells the R environment to source **start\_functions.R** from the **scripts** folder.
-Due to time constraints, we won’t look into what start\_functions.R does but we just have to remember that this script loads the config file and then loads start\_run function with this config which is needed to start MAgPIE runs.
+Due to time constraints, we won’t look into what start\_functions.R does but we just have to remember that this script loads the start\_run function which is needed to start MAgPIE runs.

 Moving forward, the second command is: